Shanghai lockdown tests 'zero-COVID' limits, shakes markets

 Despite calls for a more targeted approach and some tweaking of the system, conditions in Shanghai show the government’s continuing reliance on extreme measures, regardless of the social and economic costs.

-Authorities say the two-phase approach was designed to reduce disruptions, and unlike in past situations, definite end dates have been given for lockdown in Shanghai.
-Asymptomatic patients are being quarantined in facilities outside hospitals in order to free up limited medical resources.
+Authorities say the two-phase approach was designed to reduce disruptions, and unlike in past situations, definite end dates have been given for the lockdown in Shanghai.
+Asymptomatic patients are being quarantined in facilities outside hospitals to free up limited medical resources.

 “China should be able to contain the virus in the next few weeks, as lockdown is effective,” global financial services firm Macquarie Group said in a report.

-The Shanghai lockdown indicates China will stick with the hard-line strategy at least up until the ruling Communist Party holds its once-every-five-year congress this fall or winter, the report said.
+The Shanghai lockdown indicates China will stick with its hard-line COVID-19 strategy at least until the ruling Communist Party holds its once-every-five-year congress this fall or winter, the report said.

 Xi Jinping is expected to be granted an unprecedented third five-year term as party leader at the congress.
 Authorities have promoted the need for stability above all in the runup to the event.

-“Zero-COVID” has been credited with preventing mass nationwide outbreaks as seen in the U.S. and other countries and China boasts a vaccination rate of around 87%.
-However, that percentage is much lower among seniors who are the most likely to catch the virus.
+“Zero-COVID” has been credited with preventing mass nationwide outbreaks and China boasts a vaccination rate of around 87%.
+However, that percentage is much lower among seniors who are the most likely to be sickened by the virus.

 Wang Hui, who runs a shop near the Bund, said high rents and a lack of customers could cost him his business.